GurvirSingh04/Property-Manager/README.md

 - Existing properties can be edited or removed through the GUI.
 - The portfolio summary provides an overview of all properties, displaying key information and statistics.

----

-*Note: This README is based on the available information from the repository as of February 9, 2025.*